 Replayability (9 out of 10)

 You rebuild the board over and over again, to say the game is different every time would be an understatement.
 No two games are alike and whatever tiles come your way force you to rethink your strategy every time.
 That being said, you are still going after the same thing in a limited amount of ways each time which cost this category a point here.
+There are a record number of Carcassonne expansions if you are looking for more options.

 Player Interaction (8 out of 10)